View John Lesneski's Obituary on Observer-Reporter.com and share memories

 Mr. Lesneski attended a home inspection trade school.

-He worked for Shiloh Industries and Curinga's Inn, and as an independent home inspector, painter, builder and was a subcontractor for over 25 years.
+He worked for Shiloh Industries and Curinga's Inn and as an independent home inspector, painter and builder.
+He was a subcontractor for over 25 years.

 John was a member of North Buffalo Presbyterian Church.
 He was also a member of Anawanna Hunting and Fishing Club for 20 years.